AndrewFrazer/Chores/README.md

    * when certain chores are done

 server:
- * might be more efficient to convert to time to date when sent to the server rather than converting each to a date
+ * might be better to convert to time to date when sent to the server rather than converting each to a date
   * solves certain problems as is though.
  * connect db